marioyasuo/AutoMapper/Getting-started.md

 AutoMapper will ignore null reference exceptions when mapping your source to your target.
 This is by design.
 If you don't like this approach, you can combine AutoMapper's approach with [[Custom-value-resolvers]] if needed.

-Once you have your types you can create a map for the two types using Mapper.Initialize and CreateMap.
-Mapper.Initialize should be called only once during startup.
+Once you have your types you can create a map for the two types using a `MapperConfiguration` instance and CreateMap.
+You only need one `MapperConfiguration` instance typically per AppDomain and should be instantiated during startup.

-    Mapper.Initialize(cfg => cfg.CreateMap<Order, OrderDto>());
+    var config = new MapperConfiguration(cfg => cfg.CreateMap<Order, OrderDto>());

 The type on the left is the source type, and the type on the right is the destination type.
-To perform a mapping, use the Map method.
+To perform a mapping, create an IMapper use the CreateMapper method.

+    var mapper = config.CreateMapper();
-    OrderDto dto = Mapper.Map<OrderDto>(order);
+    OrderDto dto = mapper.Map<OrderDto>(order);

+Most applications can use dependency inject to inject the created `IMapper` instance.

 AutoMapper also has non-generic versions of these methods, for those cases where you might not know the type at compile time.